orchestracities/anubis/auth-management-api/README.md

 * Decide wether using only acl defined access modes, e.g. `acl:Write`, `acl:Read`, or allowing also custom ones, e.g. `entity:read`.

-* Support `PATCH` for the API (may be complicate for the service paths, in case you change the `path` since this affects all `children` path).
+* Support `PATCH` for the policy management API (may be complicate for the service paths, in case you change the `path` since this affects all `children` path).

 * Allow configuration of db, OPA endpoint, ect.

 * Handle ownership.

-* Handle entity `type`.

-## Short overview

-The API is composed by two main paths:

-* `/v1/tenants` supporting definition of tenants (FIWARE Services) and paths (FIWARE Service Paths).
-    *NOTE:* FIWARE Service Paths may be gone with NGSI-LD.

-* `/v1/policies` supporting definition of web access policies (linked to tenants and service paths).
-Under the hood, this path also creates and stores information linked to policies:

-  * Agents (i.e. user or user groups definitions);
+* Support disabling multi-tenancy.

 ## Requirements